facundo000/landing-page-cs/README.md

-# CellSolutions
+# CS

-CellSolutions is a landing page project built with Angular, showcasing services, products, and contact information for a mobile solutions business.
+CS is a landing page project built with Angular, showcasing services, products, and contact information for a mobile solutions business.

 ## Table of Contents
 - [Getting Started](#getting-started)